AbdulDavids/blog/content/about.md

 &nbsp;

+### Experience
-I've been working in the industry since I was 18, during my final year of Matric I worked as a freelancer on an ecommerce site.
-I've also started my own web development startup called [Cascade](https://www.instagram.com/cascadeweb/) which I have developed along with some friends from high school.
+I've been working in the industry since I was 17, during my final year of Matric I worked as a freelancer on an ecommerce site.
+I've also started my own web development startup called __[Cascade](https://www.instagram.com/cascadeweb/)__ which I have developed along with some friends from high school.
+In my second year of computer science I interned for __[CodeInfinity](/posts/codeinfinity)__.

-I've also worked as a Software Engineer intern for [CodeInfinity](https://codeinfinity.co.za/).
 During my time there I learnt tons of new skills and recieved mentorship from senior engineers.

+&nbsp;

+Currently I'm working as a technical writer for __[Ritza](https://ritza.co/)__, where I write technical documentation for clients.

 &nbsp;